leportella/v3/_posts/2020-02-26-boosting-your-career.md

 ---
 layout: post
-title: "Where are the mediocre women?"
+title: "Boosting your career as a developer"
 categories:
   - english
 tags: